Note: Sign in to access the data in this sample. username

 Query

-The streaming query accepts bind parameter as variables in the query string.
+The streaming query accepts optional bind parameters as variables in the query string.
 Bind parameters specify a set of data to be included in the query.
 They are particularly helpful when trying to execute a query with a very large argument, such as a large set of IDs or intersecting a complex geometry.
 The geometry can be defined separately and included in the query with a variable.

 To use a geometry bind parameter, the entity type in the where clause must contain the shape property (indicating it is a spatial entity).
-In this knowledge graph, the Observation entity type is the only spatial entity type.

 This query returns the users who made or verified observations within the bounding polygon.
 The map provides the polygon to use in the spatial query.
 Change the location or size of the polygon to modify the query results.